 Micropigmentation is a semi-permanent drawing of eyelids, lips, and eyebrows.
 Micropigmentation offers different techniques to correct natural defects but also to highlight contours, they are Ombre Technique and Microblading.

 These are in accordance with the aesthetic rules and not always with the clients’ desires.

-Our goal is to make corrections in color and shape, without heavy make-up effect.
-In order to successfully perform the treatment, the skin must not be in regeneration process, i.e. it must not be damaged.
-If the person is prone to herpes, he/she should reduce the possibility of its occurrence by adding supplements to their diet.
+Our goal with micro-pigmentation is to make corrections in color and shape, without a heavy make-up effect.
+In order to successfully perform the treatment, the skin must not be in the regeneration process, i.e. it must not be damaged.
+If the client is prone to herpes, he/she should reduce the possibility of its occurrence by adding supplements to their diet.

-Lip pigments should always match the natural color of the lips, while the eyelid pigments should match the natural color of the hairs.
-The technique is intended for anyone over the age of 18 (persons under 18 must be accompanied by their parents) who want to correct the aesthetic problems of their lips, eyelids, or eyebrows.
+Lip pigments should always match the natural color of the lips, while eyelid pigments should match the natural color of the hairs.
+The technique is intended for anyone over the age of 18 (persons under 18 must be accompanied by their legal guardian).

-Pain during the treatment is relative.
-Scared clients usually feel stronger pain, while the other clients compare such pain with the one that they feel when plucking out eyebrows.
-In addition, with women having period there is an increased sensitivity to pain, so it is not recommended to do the treatment while ladies are on their period.
+Pain during the treatment is relative and can occur.
+Scared clients usually feel stronger pain, while the other clients compare the pain to an eyebrow plucking pain.
+In addition, with women having periods there is an increased sensitivity to pain, so it is not recommended to do the treatment while ladies are on their period.
 It is possible to use light anesthetics, in form of cream or liquid, to completely eliminate pain during the treatment.

 Be patient, first wait for 7 days until it fades away naturally.
-For how long the pigment will be retained mostly depends on the skin oiliness.
+How long the pigment will be retained mostly depends on the skin's oiliness.
 The oilier the skin is the shorter pigment retention is.
 Sweating and sun exposure also affect pigment retention.

 How successful the treatment will depend on: